-- A. Description of Alternative: The Design Alternative Reduced Scale: Data Center Only Alternative assumes the development of an approximately 436,880 square foot data center on the northern portion of the 64.5-acre site without any additional light industrial uses. - В. Comparison of Environmental Impacts: The Alternative would continue to provide data center uses on approximately 26.5 acres on the northern portion of the 64.5-acre site.
+- A. Description of Alternative: The Design Alternative Reduced Scale: Data Center Only Alternative assumes the development of an approximately 436,880 square foot data center on the northern portion of the 64.5-acre site without any additional light industrial uses. - Β. Comparison of Environmental Impacts: The Alternative would continue to provide data center uses on approximately 26.5 acres on the northern portion of the 64.5-acre site.
 Compared to the Project, the Alternative would generate approximately 40 peak hour trips (compared to 1,455 to 2,268 peak hour trips generated by the proposed Project, depending on the option) and would not result in significant impacts to freeway segments or intersections.
-The Alternative would generate approximately employees (about 40 employees on site at one time), while the proposed Project would generate approximately 2,243 employees (Option 1) or 1,421 employees (Option 2).
+The Alternative would generate only 11 employees, which is the same as what the proposed Project would generate.
 Construction and operation of the data center would comply with existing air quality emission regulations.
 Construction would be completed prior to 2020 which is consistent with GHG Reduction Strategy and, therefore, would not result in significant or significant unavoidable GHG emissions impacts that the proposed Project has for post-2020 construction.
 Similar to the Project, the alternative would have a significant and unavoidable impact to designated Prime Farmland; however, the scale of impact would be reduced to only affect the northern portion of the site.
-The Alternative would have air quality, biological, cultural, and hazardous materials impacts similar to the Project but reduced in scale due to the smaller area of site disturbance. - C. Finding: The Alternative would meet most of the Project objectives with the exception of those related to job creation and economic growth.
+The Alternative would have air quality, biological, cultural, and hazardous materials impacts similar to the Project but reduced in scale due to the smaller area of site disturbance.

+C. Finding: The Alternative would meet most of the Project objectives with the exception of those related to job creation and economic growth.
 The Alternative would not generate a high level of employment.
 It is anticipated that approximately 11 employees would operate the data center.
 The Alternative would not achieve, to the extent that the Project would, the General Plan goals of providing for the increase in the number of jobs in San José to achieve the 1.1 jobs to employed resident ratio by the year 2040.
 For fiscal sustainability, full build out of Option 1 would generate \$336,000 and \$504,000 in annual property and utility tax revenue, respectively, and Option 2 would generate \$203,000 and \$305,000 in annual property and utility tax revenue, respectively, for the City annually.
 This data is based on generated fees from recent light industrial developments within the City in 2017.
 For fiscal sustainability findings, the Design Alternative - Reduced Scale is rejected.